 “Fundamentally, we are looking for what people are searching for and, especially, what they want to learn,” says Cox.
 “At least 50% of our curriculum is educational content that, at least in part, is inspired by what people are looking for on Google.
 We are continually responding to seasonal trends, and either updating existing content or crafting new courses and tutorials to meet that demand.”

 Along with that came changing work habits, which in turn affected the traffic and content on Tuts+.
 Online learners were no longer interested in reading about mastering their calendars or inboxes.
-Instead, converting PowerPoint slides to video, mastering the art of video conferencing, or setting up remote desktop access are just a few of the topics that have been trending over the last month.
+Instead, teaching themselves converting PowerPoint slides to video, mastering the art of video conferencing, or setting up remote desktop access are just a few of the topics that have been trending over the last month.

 Even non-technical skills have been highly sought after, with many of the drawing and illustration resources on Tuts+ seeing a spike in interest, as are business guides that assist learners with managing their budgets.